alixmatthews/parulidae_proctophyllodidae_cophylo/02_Alignment_20211115/README.md

 mv Mites_tree_concat_AICc.* iqtree_AICc
 ```
 open the .treefile
 This tree looks really good too, higher support than BIC and AIC.
-Highest support! << this was the final concatenated tree that I moved forward with.
+Highest support! << this (AICc) was the final concatenated tree that I moved forward with.